RACH-Space: Reconstructing Adaptive Convex Hull Space with Applications in Weak Supervision: Experiments

-\textbf{Label models:} $(1)$ \emph{Majority Vote} (\emph{MV}).
-Synthetic label for each data points are created following the majority vote from the weak signals. $(2)$ \emph{Weighted Majority Vote} (\emph{WMV}) Majority Vote but the final votes are reweighted by the label prior. $(3)$ \emph{Dawid-Skene} (\emph{DS}) ~\citep{dawid1979maximum} assumes a naive Bayes distribution over the weak signals and the ground-truth label to estimate the accuracy of each weak signals. $(4)$ \emph{Data Programming} (\emph{DP}) ~\citep{ratner2016data} describes the distribution of $p(L,Y)$ as a factor graph, where $L$ is the LF and $Y$ is the ground-truth label. $(5)$ \emph{MeTaL} ~\citep{ratner2019training} models $p(L,Y)$ via Markov Network, and ~\citep{ratner2018snorkel} uses it for weak supervision. $(6)$ \emph{FlyingSquid} (\emph{FS}) ~\citep{fu2020fast} models $p(L,Y)$ as a binary Ising model and requires label prior.
-It is designed for binary classification but one-versus-all reduction method was applied for multi-class classification tasks. $(7)$ \emph{Constrained Label Learning} (\emph{CLL}) ~\citep{arachie2021constrained} requires prior knowledge of the expected error rates for each weak signals to compute a constrained space from which they randomly select the synthetic labels from.
-For our experiments, we ran \emph{CLL} with the assumption that all weak labels are better than random. $(8)$ \emph{Hyper Label Model} (\emph{HLM}) ~\citep{wu2022learning} trains the model on synthetically generated data instead of actual datasets.
-Note that the difference in our experiment results from ~\citep{wu2022learning} is because their experiments were conducted in transductive setting ~\citep{mazzetto2021adversarial}, where data points used in learning is also used to evaluate the learned model.
+\textbf{Label models:} $(1)$ \emph{Majority voting} (\emph{MV}).
+For each point, the predicted label is determined by choosing the most common label provided by the $m$ weak signals.
+Formally, it would simply count the number of $1$'s and $0$'s in the $m$ weak signals for the corresponding data point and choose whichever is more common as the data point's predicted label. $(2)$ \emph{Dawid-Skene} (\emph{DS}) \cite{dawid1979maximum} assumes a naive Bayes distribution over the weak signals and the ground-truth label to estimate the accuracy of each weak signal. $(3)$ \emph{Data Programming} (\emph{DP}) \cite{ratner2016data} describes the distribution of $p(L,Y)$ as a factor graph, where $L$ is the LF and $Y$ is the ground-truth label. $(4)$ \emph{MeTaL} \cite{ratner2019training} models $p(L,Y)$ via Markov Network, and \cite{ratner2018snorkel} uses it for weak supervision. $(5)$ \emph{FlyingSquid} (\emph{FS}) \cite{fu2020fast} models $p(L,Y)$ as a binary Ising model and requires label prior.
+It is designed for binary classification but one-versus-all reduction method was applied for multi-class classification tasks. $(6)$ \emph{Constrained Label Learning} (\emph{CLL}) \cite{arachie2021constrained} requires prior knowledge of the expected empirical rates for each weak signal to compute a constrained space from which they randomly select the synthetic labels from.
+For our experiments, we ran \emph{CLL} with the assumption that all weak labels are better than random. $(7)$ \emph{Hyper Label Model} (\emph{HLM}) \cite{wu2022learning} trains the model on synthetically generated data instead of actual datasets.
+Note that the difference in our experiment results from \cite{wu2022learning} is because their experiments were conducted in transductive setting \cite{mazzetto2021adversarial}, where data points used in learning is also used to evaluate the learned model.
 Hence their experiments are done where the train, validation and test datasets are merged for the label models to learn and to be evaluated.
-Our experiments are done in the original setup on \emph{WRENCH} ~\citep{zhang2021wrench} where the label models are trained on train data and evaluated on test data.
+Our experiments adhere to the \emph{WRENCH} benchmark's original setup \cite{zhang2021wrench}, training label models on training data and evaluating them on test data.